dupre-phoenix-family-home/Hello-fydupre-world/README.md

-# Hello-fydupre-world
+# Tools
-First repository
-This is just a test
-This is an edit made under the Readme Edit branch
+This contains a number of Bash Script files and other tools useful when developping for the Pi on a Ubuntu host